DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 In the beginning of our program we have not decided a state yet, thus our value is `None`, after the first generation it has `Some(asset)`.

-The advantage of the `Option` type is simply to remove Null values and all the problems they bring.
-It is now very clear whether the value is actually meant to none and we have to handle both cases explicitely in Rust to exhaust all options.
+The advantage of the `Option` type is simply to remove null values and all the problems they bring.
+It is now very clear whether the value is actually meant to be none and we have to handle both cases explicitely in Rust to exhaust all options.

 In our case we exhaust it like so:
 ```rust